Family/ Domestic Violence or Personal Safety Intervention Orders

 9. Can I self-represent in an intervention order application issued against me?

-10. What is cross-application in intervention orders?
+10. What is a cross-application in intervention orders?

-A cross application occurs when both parties involved in a family violence dispute apply for intervention orders against each other.
+A cross-application occurs when both parties involved in a family violence dispute apply for intervention orders against each other.
 This can happen when each party claims to be a victim of family violence and seeks protection from the other.
 In such cases, the court will consider both applications and the evidence presented to determine if orders should be granted and under what conditions.

-If a cross application is made, both parties should seek legal advice to understand their legal rights and obligations.
+If a cross-application is made, both parties should seek legal advice to understand their legal rights and obligations.
 The court may hear both applications together and make separate decisions on each, depending on the circumstances.

 11. What happens if an intervention order is issued against a person who holds a temporary visa in Australia?

 If you’re a temporary visa holder and have an intervention order issued against you, it may impact your visa status.
 The Department of Home Affairs may view the order as evidence of not meeting character requirements, potentially leading to visa cancellation or refusal of future visa applications.
-Therefore, it is important for you to consult with our team once you have been served on the intervention order application.
+Therefore, it is important for you to consult with our team once you have been served with the intervention order application.

 Intervention Order Lawyers Melbourne